AdobeDocs/experience-manager-65.en/help/sites-deploying/configuring-web-console.md

   `http://localhost:4502/system/console/components`

-A list of components will be shown.
+A list of components is shown.
 Various icons are available to enable you to enable, disable or (where appropriate) open configuration details for a specific component.

 ![screen_shot_2012-02-15at52144pm-1](assets/screen_shot_2012-02-15at52144pm-1.png)

-Clicking on the name of a particular component will display further information on its status.
-Here you can also enable, disable or reload the component.
+Clicking the name of a particular component displays further information on its status.
+Here you can also enable, disable, or reload the component.

 ![chlimage_1-62](assets/chlimage_1-62.png)

 >[!NOTE]
 >
->Enabling, or disabling, a component will only apply until AEM/CRX is restarted.
+>Enabling, or disabling, a component only applies until AEM/CRX is restarted.
 >
 >The start state is defined within the component descriptor, which is generated during development and stored in the bundle at bundle creation time.